-By embracing the emotions and challenges she faced, leaning into her grief, and using the obstacles she faced as learning opportunities, Vivian emerged with a unique take on what it means to live your best life.
+By embracing her emotions and the challenges she faced, Vivian emerged with a unique take on what it means to live your best life.

 When Vivian unexpectedly lost her husband to cancer, she found she had lost a great deal more than her life companion, in addition to having a blended family of six distressed children to emotionally care for.